Field note · Listing prep

 Hotel-style turnovers often include linens and starter pantry items that sellers view as consumable and buyers view as part of the purchase.
 We set expectations in writing—typically consumables do not convey unless explicitly listed.

-Why buyers should tour with the exhibit in hand
+Why should Palms Place buyers tour with the inventory exhibit in hand?

-On the buyer side, Chance Fuller’s tours cross-check the exhibit against what is in the unit before removal contingencies expire.
+On the buyer side, Dr. Jan Duffy’s tours cross-check the exhibit against what is in the unit before removal contingencies expire.
 If a piece in photos is missing on tour, we fix it in the contract or adjust price—before appraisal and loan docs assume a furnished sale.

-What we do on the next tour or listing
+What do we do on the next Palms Place tour or listing?

 - Sellers: finalize the inventory exhibit before photography and open houses.